anuj903/anuj903/README.md

 ---

-I design and ship **end-to-end data infrastructure** — from IoT edge devices to real-time streaming layers to analytical dashboards.
+I design and ship **end-to-end data infrastructure**, from IoT edge devices to real-time streaming layers to analytical dashboards.
 My focus is industrial and operational data: energy systems, manufacturing intelligence, and AI-augmented decision pipelines.

 Currently deepening expertise in **analytics engineering** (dbt, metrics layer) and **LLM-integrated automation** for enterprise use cases.